animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode’s annotation-based expiration configuration is based on the [earlier and existing entry expiration annotation support](#bootstrap:region:expiration:annotation) added in Spring Data for Apache Geode version 1.5.
+Spring Data for GemFire's annotation-based expiration configuration is based on the [earlier and existing entry expiration annotation support](#bootstrap:region:expiration:annotation) added in Spring Data for Apache Geode version 1.5.